Learn about specific application procedures and requirements for the Master of Science in Community Medicine program.

 An online application form is required that contains questions about your personal and educational background.
 Additional requirements (below) can be submitted along with your online application or separately:

-A phone, Skype, or on-campus interview is a requirement for admission.
-The Office of Admissions will schedule individual interviews once your application is completed.
+A phone, Skype, Zoom, or on-campus interview is a requirement for admission.
+The Office of Admissions may schedule individual interviews once your application is completed if the admissions committee wishes to invite you based on your qualifications.

 All admissions decisions are final for the academic year in which they are rendered.